Simple Steps to See if You’re Wasting Water

 Perhaps you’re one of those people who just received a surprise water bill that is double, triple or more what your normal water bill is.
 A professional record for me on a high water bill……take a guess. $1800.00!
 Can you imagine?
 Yes, we had a client call that the City of Phoenix came out to alert them that they must have a major issue because the water bill had just triggered a home visit.
 Whether your water bill is up $10.00 or up, even more, it is often a sign that there is a problem and you are wasting water.
 Often the wasted water usage is something incredibly simple that you can address on your own so let’s cover some simple steps to help you save water, save money and save your peace of mind.

 Your water meter is typically located at the front of your home near the sidewalk; this doesn’t account for condominium complexes or apartments.
 If you are not in a single-family dwelling, you may share a meter with your neighbor(s) and this step may not be possible for you.
 Your meter is typically covered with a rectangle metal box that has a small slit in it for you to be able to lift the cover.
-Be forewarned; there are likely some bugs under that metal lid so if you’re skittish of crickets and the like like I am, be prepared to jump backward and scream and try to make sure you’re neighbors aren’t watching.
+Be forewarned; there are likely some bugs under that metal lid so if you’re skittish of crickets and the like like I am, be prepared to jump backward and scream and try to make sure your neighbors aren’t watching.
 Beneath the lid, you’re going to see your water meter.
-There several different meters out there, some have either a gear or triangle within the face that will spin any time the water is being used.
-Another style a digital meter that will have a digital read out telling you how many gallons per minute are being used.
+There are several different meters out there, some have either a gear or triangle within the face that will spin any time the water is being used.
+Another style is a digital meter that will have a digital readout telling you how many gallons per minute are being used.

 If your meter is moving, it means you are using water.
 I know, how could you possibly be using water if you’re outside running from crickets?
 Meters don’t lie; if that meter is moving, you are using water.
 The next step is to determine if you are using water inside your house or outside.
 The next step is to shut the water off to your house at the valve, not the meter.
 Your home’s emergency shut off valve is usually located near the front of your home by your hose bibb, where you connect your garden hose.
 Beneath your hose bibb, there should be a valve that has either a lever handle or a circular handle.
 It is important to know where this shut off valve is regardless, in case of a leak inside your home.
 This is the valve you use to shut off the leak and stop your house from flooding.
 You will want to turn the valve handle to the right to close it.
 If the handle is a circular handle, twist gently.
 This style valve is called a gate valve, and if it hasn’t been maintained or used for a while the gate may drop, and you won’t be able to turn your water back on.
 If you have a gate valve style emergency shut off valve I highly recommend contacting our office today to have this valve changed out to the more modern and dependable ball valve style shut off valve.
 This valve is important, and you want to make sure it is in good working order.